xoxohorses/react-typescript-express-postgres-template/README.md

 #### package.json

-There is one root `package.json` with shared dependencies and one `package.json` per service (client, server) with service specific dependencies.
+There is one root `package.json` with shared dependencies and one `package.json` per service (client, server) with service-specific dependencies.
 By specifying [`"workspaces"`](https://docs.npmjs.com/cli/v8/using-npm/workspaces) in the root `package.json`, we simplify the workflow for managing and installing dependencies in a monorepo.
 Just run `npm i` once!

 - `npm start`: One command to start your client, server, and db
 - `npm run lint`: Catch any code style errors
-- `npm run format`: Fix code style errors
+- `npm run format`: Format your code
 - `npm test`: Run tests

 #### docker-compose.yml